Mbed-TLS/TF-PSA-Crypto/docs/4.0-migration-guide/repo-split.md

 #### Using TF-PSA-Crypto as a CMake subproject

-The base name of the static and shared cryptography libraries is now `tfpsacrypto`, formely `mbedcrypto`.
+The base name of the static and shared cryptography libraries is now `tfpsacrypto`, formerly `mbedcrypto`.
 As before, this base name is also the base name of CMake targets to build the libraries.
 If your CMake scripts reference a cryptography library target, you need to update its name accordingly.